WeiLi-Alpha/ESP32_ADC_WebServer/README.md

 ## 0. install libraries

-Arduino IED is used, and the installation can be found on [Arduino website](https://docs.arduino.cc/software/ide-v1).
+Arduino IED is used, and its installation can be found on [Arduino website](https://docs.arduino.cc/software/ide-v1).
 ESP32 board is not supported by default in Arduino IDE, it can be installed by referring to '[Installing the ESP32 Board in Arduino IDE](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)'.